-Viruses or Security
+Virus or Security Disclaimers

 This disclaimer limits any liability claims arising as a result of you sending a virus by accident to the recipient and it causing damage to their systems.
 It advises that the recipients should check their incoming emails for viruses.
 The second part mentions that the email could be corrupted among other things and that the sender does not accept liability.